Neri Oxman: Plagiarism allegations

 In late 2023, Oxman's husband, Bill Ackman, joined calls to remove Claudine Gay as president of Harvard over plagiarism accusations.
 Shortly after, journalists at Business Insider published articles alleging Oxman plagiarized from a range of sources, including from Wikipedia, in her 2010 PhD dissertation and three journal articles.

+The alleged plagiarism included several passages copied almost verbatim from the Wikipedia articles on weaving, principle of minimum energy, constitutive equation, heat flux, raster graphics, and manifold, duplication of an image from the article on raster graphics without attribution, and footnotes copied nearly verbatim from Wolfram MathWorld and the website for the design software package Rhinoceros 3D.

 Oxman subsequently apologized for what she called "citation errors".
 Business Insiders owner Axel Springer said that it investigated the outlet's "processes" after Ackman questioned their motives, and stood by its reporting.